artch/angular-route-segment/README.md

 *UI-Router* implements its own URL routing mechanics with its own "state" concept on top of it. *angular-route-segment* doesn't try to replace something in AngularJS.
 It is based on built-in `$route` engine, so that it tries to extend it rather than to replace. `$routeSegmentProvider.when` method is just a shorthand to `$routeProvider.when` with the simplified syntax.
 Inner segment-handling logic is built on top of events propagated by `$route` service, with internal usage of some route params from it.

-Such approach makes it possible to accomplish the desirable nested routing task in more simpler manner, which produces less code, less complexity and potential bugs, provides better cohesion with Angular core engine and is easier to understand, use and debug.
+Such approach makes it possible to accomplish the desired nested routing task in more simpler manner, which produces less code, less complexity and potential bugs, provides better cohesion with Angular core engine and is easier to understand, use and debug.

 Documentation
 -------------